JeuJeus/homepage/README.md

 - Modern Design
 - Fully Responsive
 - One Page Layout
+- Animations on Scroll (Desktop only)
-- works without JS (no slideshos, only still images)
+- works without JS (no slideshos, only still images & no animations on scroll)

 ## Built with:
 - Bootstrap 5